jojojojoe/LInux-server-config-UD-assn/README.md

 	sudo allow ssh
 	sudo allow 2200/tcp
 	```
-- To mak login more secure, use RSA keys instead of passwords.
+- To login more securely, use RSA keys instead of passwords.

 #### Install third-party resources